+In this paper, we are interested in the dynamic domain and aim to probabilistically model the evolution of sparse graphs over time, where edges may appear and disappear, and the node popularity may change over time.
+We build on the sparse graph model of \citep{Caron2017} and extend it to deal with time series of network data.
+We describe a fully generative and projective approach for the construction of sparse dynamic graphs.
+It is challenging to perform exact inference using the framework we introduce, and thus we consider an approximate inference method, using a finite-dimensional approximation introduced by \citep{lee2016finite}.

-In Section \ref{sec:model}, we describe the statistical model in detail.
-In Section \ref{sec:simulation}, we show how to sample exactly from the dynamic graph model using an urn construction.
-We characterise the posterior distribution of the model in Section \ref{sec:posterior}.
-In Section \ref{sec:application} we present illustrations of our approach to three different dynamic networks with thousands of nodes and edges.
+The rest of the article is structured as follows.
+In Section \ref{sec:background} we give some background on the sparse network model of \citep{Caron2017}.
+Section \ref{sec:model} describes the novel statistical dynamic network model we introduce in detail.
+In Section \ref{sec:properties}, we describe the sparsity properties of the proposed model.
+The approximate inference method, based on a truncation of the infinite-dimensional model is described in Section~\ref{sec:inference}.
+In Section \ref{sec:experiments} we present illustrations of our approach to three different dynamic networks with thousands of nodes and edges.